tmpg/secws/lab300/lab300_transparent_data_encryption.md

 ````
 ### Look at the ENCRYPTED tablespace USERS

-Lets look at the tablespace USERS again using the linux "strings" command.
+Lets again look at the tablespace USERS using the linux "strings" command.
+Note: the datafile name changes during the encryption process.

 Run the following sqlplus script to generate a unix strings command we can run to see the ENCRYPTED datafile.